distributed-system-analysis/pbench/docs/Agent/user-guide/man_page.md

 ---

 **NAME**
-`pbench-copy-results`, Copies result tarball to the 0.69 Pbench Server.
+`pbench-copy-results` - copy result tarball to the 0.69 Pbench Server

 **SYNOPSIS**
 `pbench-copy-results [--help] --user=<user> [--controller=<controller>] [--prefix=<path>][--xz-single-threaded] [--show-server]`

 **DESCRIPTION**
 Push the benchmark result to the Pbench Server without removing it from the local host.
-This command requires `/opt/pbench-agent/id_rsa` file with the private SSH key,when pushing to a 0.69 Pbench Server.
+This command requires `/opt/pbench-agent/id_rsa` file with the private SSH key, when pushing to a 0.69 Pbench Server.

 **OPTIONS**
 `--user`